-Kernig’s sign is performed while the patient is in supine position with knees and legs flexed.
+Kernig’s sign is performed while the patient is in a supine position with knees and legs flexed.
 If extended and the patient is not able to straighten the leg, the patient is positive for Kernig’s sign.

-Brudzinki sign is elicited by placing the patient in supine position.
+Brudzinki sign is elicited by placing the patient in a supine position.
 The examiner places one hand behind the patient’s head and places the other hand on the patient’s chest.
-The examiner will raise patient’s head while the hand on the chest restrains the patient and prevents the patient from rising.
-Flexion of the patient’s lower extremities (hips and knees) is a positive sign for meningitis.
+The examiner will raise the patient’s head while the hand on the chest restrains the patient and prevents the patient from rising.
+Flexion of the patient’s lower extremities (hips and knees) is a positive sign of meningitis.
 Brudzinki is more sensitive than Kernig’s sign.

 Other Nursing Diagnoses for Meningitis

 - Fluid Volume Deficit

 - Risk for Infection

 - Disturbed Sensory Perception